Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Derivation of the KdV--Burgers equation

-in a co-moving frame with $H_0>0$ an order-1 parameter.
+in a co-moving frame with $H_0>0$ an order-one parameter.
+For reference, unforced solitary waves travel relative to the laboratory frame with non-dimensional, nonlinear phase speed~\citep[\eg][]{mei2005nonlinear}

 We use \cref{eq:initial_condition} for our initial condition and choose $H_0 = 2$ so the initial, dimensional amplitude $a_0$ is half the wave height (\cf{} \cref{sec:nondim}).
-The dissipative term $P \partial_x^2 \eta_0$ in \cref{eq:kdv_burgers} disrupts the solitary wave's balance of dispersion and nonlinearity, inducing shape changes and growth/decay.
-The KdV-Burgers equation has no known, solitary wave solutions, so we will solve it numerically.
+Note that the unforced KdV equation also has periodic solutions known as cnoidal waves.
+For a fixed height, these cnoidal waves have a smaller characteristic wavelength $1/k_E$ than solitary waves and can be studied by choosing larger $\mu_E > 6 \epsilon$ (\cf{} \cref{sec:comparison}).
+However, wind-induced shape changes are more readily understood when considering solitary waves owing to their reduced number of free parameters (\ie{} $\mu_E$).
+Furthermore, since solitary waves are well understood and highly relevant to fluid dynamical systems~\citep[\eg][]{hammack1974korteweg,miles1979korteweg,lin1998numerical,monaghan1999solitary}, we will restrict our analysis to solitary waves for brevity and clarity.
+The wind-forcing term $P \partial_x^2 \eta_0$ in \cref{eq:kdv_burgers} disrupts the solitary wave's balance of dispersion and nonlinearity, inducing growth/decay and shape changes.
+The KdV--Burgers equation has no known solitary-wave solutions, so we will solve it numerically.